rayukiii/ICT-Ethics-and-Governance-in-Society-e-Portfolio/portfolio1.md

 # e-Portfolio 1 – Artificial Intelligence (AI)
-This e-portfolio explores **Artificial Intelligence** (AI) and its ethical, social, and governance issues, supported by four artefacts.
+This e-portfolio explores a collection of artefacts on what I have learned about **Artificial Intelligence** (AI) in my 2nd week.

 ## Overview of Artefacts
 Artefact # | Title | Type | Source